 - ORGANIC MILK

-This can be a good option for toddlers.
 According to the UDSA guidelines: “The USDA organic seal verifies that producers met animal health and welfare standards, did not use antibiotics or growth hormones, used 100% organic feed, and provided animals with access to the outdoors.”
 The most wildly available milk brands for toddlers include Organic Valley, Horizon, and Stonyfield.
-Store brands often have competitive prices, so check to see what’s available near you.
+Store brands often have competitive prices, so check to see what’s available near you if buying organic is important to you.

 - LOCAL MILK